genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/08_run-the-application-docker.md

 After the Docker containers are up and running, the front end is accessible on: `http://localhost:6060`

-Once the server has successfully started all the components on the docker container, you may log in.
+Wait until all the processes are running on the server container (it takes a couple of minutes), you can log in.

 ## Conclusion
 That’s it.
 You have quickly built a very simple application using some fundamental Genesis components.
 You can see a grid of trades.
 Try adding a new one.